 Selling crypto for fiat currency.

-Trading crypto for crypto (including stablecoins, NFTs, tokens and more!)
+Trading crypto for crypto (including stablecoins, tokens, and more!)

 Spending crypto on goods or services.